traefik/traefik/docs/content/providers/docker.md

 ## Routing Configuration

-When using Docker as a [provider](https://docs.traefik.io/providers/overview/), Trafik uses [containers labels](https://docs.docker.com/engine/reference/commandline/run/#set-metadata-on-container--l---label---label-file) to retrieve its routing configuration.
+When using Docker as a [provider](https://docs.traefik.io/providers/overview/), Trafik uses [container labels](https://docs.docker.com/engine/reference/commandline/run/#set-metadata-on-container--l---label---label-file) to retrieve its routing configuration.

-See the list of labels in the dedicated section in [routing](../routing/providers/docker.md).
+See the list of labels in the dedicated [routing](../routing/providers/docker.md) section.

 ### Routing Configuration with Labels

-By default, Traefik watches for [container level's labels](https://docs.docker.com/config/labels-custom-metadata/) on a standalone Docker Engine.
+By default, Traefik watches for [container level labels](https://docs.docker.com/config/labels-custom-metadata/) on a standalone Docker Engine.

 When using Docker Compose, labels are specified by the directive [`labels`](https://docs.docker.com/compose/compose-file/#labels) from the